nikhilm/muzicast/docs/usermanual/source/quickstart.rst

 Once the setup is done, you should not be at the Muzicast home screen.
 You can see the artists, albums and tracks.
-To play a track, simply click the arrow next to it.
+To play a track, simply click the song title.
+The embedded flash player on that page will start playing the song.

 To create playlists or listen to songs in your favourite music player, :doc:`read on </using>`.